mittulmandhan/java-interview-prep/23 abstract keyword/README.md

 <br>
 ## `abstract` Method
 * Abstract method doesn't have body.
+* Abstract methods cannot be final, static and private.
 * Abstract method can only be declared in abstract class.
 ````
 // this code will not compile